prashant-kikani/prashant-kikani.github.io/_posts/2020-12-5-how-to-solve-a-problem.markdown

 ---

-In this post, I share a way of thinking regarding how one can approach and solve almost any problem.
+In this post, I share a way of thinking regarding how one can approach and solve almost any problem/challenge.

 <center><img src="../assets/solve-problems.jpg"/></center>